Drivers with Disabilities in Ohio

 A veteran may substitute the prescription with a letter from a Veteran's Administration (VA) official on VA letterhead.
 The letter must contain the individual's name, disabling condition, expected length of disability, and percentage of service-connected disability.

 Placards will expire on the date specified on the prescription note.
-After that, you will need to apply for a renewal using the same form, but you should wait to do this until you are within 90 days of the expiration date.
-Renewing your placard also costs $3.50.
+After that, you will be mailed a renewal form within 60 days of the expiration date.

 If your placard has been lost, stolen, or damaged, complete the Application for Disability Placards (Form BMV 4826), noting the reason for replacement as well as the original placard number.